Modern Language Aptitude Test: Modern Language Aptitude Test – Elementary

 Carroll and Sapon suggest using the MLAT-E in ways similar to the MLAT.
 It can be used to select students who have the capability to excel in foreign language learning (and may be ready to start instruction earlier), provide a profile of strengths and weaknesses, place students with similar learning rates in the appropriate class, and start to build a history of language learning difficulty, which could be used in conjunction with other evidence to diagnose a foreign language learning disability.

 The MLAT-E has been used in several studies of language learning in children.
 These include Tellier & Roehr-Brackin (2013) and Roehr-Brackin & Tellier (2019).
-It is used in some private elementary schools in the United Kingdom, the US, and Canada.
-A UK version of the test has existed since 2008.
-It is used by some schools in the UK to test the language aptitude of students and applicants for admission.
+It is used in some private schools in the United Kingdom, the US, and Canada.
 The MLAT-E has been adapted into Spanish (2005), Catalan (2010), Hungarian (2005) German (1967), Korean (2004), and Slovenian (2014), although only the Spanish version, the MLAT-ES, is commercially available.